Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: The lower bound for Gaussians and their mixtures

 This bound holds with probability $1$.

-\textit{Bound on TV distances.} The remaining step is to show that $\DTV{f_a}{ f_b} = \Omega(\eps)$ for all $a \neq b$.
-Then, by scaling $\eps$ by a constant factor, we may apply \Lemma{fano_conc} and complete the proof.
+\paragraph{Bounding the TV distances.} The remaining step is to show that $\DTV{f_a}{ f_b} = \Omega(\eps)$ for all $a \neq b$.
+Then, by scaling $\eps$ by a constant factor, \Lemma{fano_conc} completes the proof.

-First we provide some intuition on why such an inequality should hold.
+First we provide some intuition on why such a bound should hold.
 Let $S_a$ be the subspace spanned by the columns of $U_a$.
-One would expect that a vector drawn from $\ncal(0, \Sigma_a)$ should have a slightly larger projection onto $S_a$ then a vector drawn from $\ncal(0, \Sigma_b)$.
-This would reveal an event that has slightly higher probability under the former distribution than under the latter.
-Recalling the definition of the TV distance as a supremum over events (see \eqref{eq:TVdef}), such an argument would give the desired lower bound on the TV distance.
-This approach was used in a preliminary version of this work~\cite[version 2]{gaussian_mixture_conference_version}, but it is fairly technical.
+A vector drawn from $\ncal(0, \Sigma_a)$ has a slightly larger projection onto $S_a$ than a vector drawn from $\ncal(0, \Sigma_b)$.
+This reveals an event that has slightly higher probability under the former distribution than under the latter.
+Recalling the definition of the TV distance as a supremum over events (see \eqref{eq:TVdef}), such an argument gives the desired lower bound on the TV distances up to logarithmic factors.
+This approach was used in a preliminary version of this work~\cite[version 2]{gaussian_mixture_tr}, but it is fairly technical.